 At Comberton Primary School the reception children benefited greatly from their after-school club.
 They participated in various activities including fire lighting, cooking on an open fire, building dens, mini-beast hunting and identification, exploring water flow, making mud pies, splashing in puddles, played searching games, team games, blindfold activities, obstacle courses, learning different names and types of tree, used tools such as saws, hammers and drills.

-Over the 6 week course the group showed a great interest in the natural world around them; asking what trees we had and why they were different.
+The benefits of forest school really showed, and over the 6 week course the group showed a great interest in the natural world around them; asking what trees we had and why they were different.
 They were keen to learn lots of specialist skills like how to use the flint and steel themselves and the bushcraft knives.
 They were very brave and creative in the games they chose to play such as making tree swings and even their own zipline!
 The more confident, and outspoken children learned to support the less confident ones.
 The quitter children became more confident to voice their opinion and negotiate with other members of the group.
 They have also shown a growth in emotional resilience as they leaned to persevere with hard tasks such as lighting a fire, and to keep trying after lots of struggles.

 At Deerhurst Day Nursery, we have participated in various activities including fire lighting, cooking on an open fire, building dens, mini-beast hunting and identification, exploring water flow, making mud pies, splashing in puddles, played searching games, team games, obstacle courses, used tools such as saws, hammers and drills.

 At the beginning of the sessions the pupils were quiet and unsure of what was going to happen.
 Over the course of the 6 weeks they have: